MartinKanters/ChocolateyPackages/README.md

 # Maven-snapshot choco package

-This package installs the latest built snapshot Maven distribution from the Apache Jenkins on the master branch.
+This package installs the latest deployed Maven snapshot distribution from Apache's Nexus server.

 *Take care that these builds can be unstable!*